Crestor (Rosuvastatin Calcium)

 Primary Uses

 Crestor is used to lower high cholesterol levels.
-Even if you have normal cholesterol, it can also reduce your risk of stroke or heart attack if you’re a man 50 or older, or a woman 60 or older with at least 2 risk factors such as high blood pressure, low good cholesterol, smoking, or family history of early heart disease.
+Even if you have normal cholesterol, it can reduce your risk of stroke or heart attack if you're a man 50+ years old or woman 60+ years old with at least 2 risk factors like high blood pressure, low good cholesterol, smoking, or family history of heart disease.

 How It Works